MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/environments-administration.md

 In an environment, all the users in the Azure AD tenant are users of that environment.
 However, for them to play a more privileged role, they need to be added to a specific environment role.
 Environments have two built-in roles that provide access to permissions within an environment:

 * The **Environment Admin** role (or **System Administrator** role) can perform all administrative actions on an environment including the following:

-    * Add or remove a user or group from either the Environment Admin or Environment Maker role.
+    * Add or remove a user from either the Environment Admin or Environment Maker role.

     * Provision a Common Data Service database for the environment.